Outlive: The Science and Art of Longevity: Reception and reviews

 Outlive has been extensively reviewed in English-speaking countries.
 The Economist and Apple Books, among others, ranked it as one of the best books of 2023.

 Matthew Rees' review in the Wall Street Journal highlighted the book's focus on the need for proactive, prevention-focused healthcare practices to improve longevity through early screening, personalized nutrition, exercise, and emotional well-being.
 Another reviewer praised the book's approach to proactive healthcare.

 A review published by The Petrie-Flom Center for Health Law Policy, Biotechnology, and Bioethics at Harvard Law School praised the book for its accessible insights into improving healthspan and mitigating diseases like Type 2 diabetes and neurodegenerative conditions, its storytelling and practical approach to personal health, while noting its limitations for those with unique health needs or older individuals.

 A review by a former trauma surgeon acknowledges that Attia's recommendations are helpful.
 It critiques his interpretation of the Hippocratic oath, where he dismisses "do no harm" as essentially impossible, given the uncertainties inherent in many medical interventions, arguing that Attia's reliance on an emergency room anecdote overlooks the principle that "do no harm" doesn't mean "do nothing".
 Additionally, the reviewer states that Attia's recommendations for medications and screenings lack strong evidence, posing risks that outweigh potential benefits.
 The critique is written from a religious perspective, arguing that Christianity is the ultimate answer to our quest for eternal life.

+Kirkus Reviews described Outlive as a “data- and anecdote-rich” guide to making scientifically informed lifestyle choices.The review noted Attia’s emphasis on the interconnected role of chronic diseases—such as diabetes, heart disease, cancer, and Alzheimer’s—in determining long-term health.
+It highlighted his focus on exercise, caloric intake, and individualized self-care within what he calls “Medicine 3.0,” praising his clear writing and avoidance of simplistic prescriptions.